formsandlines/boxmodel-layout-for-d3/README.md

-# Boxmodel Layout for D3
+# Custom CSS-like boxmodel layout for D3,js

 This custom layout for hierarchical data is inspired by the CSS box-model and adds *margin* and *padding* on all four sides of nested elements.